error34043/hi-lo-game/README.md

 # The High Low Game

-Herein lie two files containing the JavaScript code to run the High Low game in our terminal.
+Herein lie two files containing the JavaScript code to run the High Low game in the terminal.
 Both have the same functionality but slightly different appearances and dependencies.

 ### What is the High Low Game?